googleinterns/Ripple/README.md

 ### Manage your business
 Key features:
 * Add images to a gallery of photos to be displayed on your business' details page
-* Select tags such as "Thai" that best describe your restaurant to increase restaurant search visibiity
+* Select tags such as "Thai" that best describe your restaurant to increase search visibiity

 This page is only available to business owners.